Twanvanb1/Sonic-Nexus-RSDKv4/README.md

 ### Q: Will there be an Android, iOS, Steam Deck, etc port?
 A: Everything in this project comes as-is.
 If it doesn't run on a specific platform, don't get your hopes up on it being fixed.

+## things that still need to be done and do.
+- [ ] Add support for RSDKv5u
+- [ ] Make title card function properly on steam deck aspect ratio
+- [ ] Fix collision issues

 # Credits
 *	Slingerland: Director, Producer, Level Designer, Level Graphics, Concept Artist